RobertKievits/SignUp/README.md

 ## TODO's / next steps (if more time)

 - Make the form fields reusable components.
-It works for now, but there is more code reuse then necessary
+It works for now, but there is more code duplication then necessary.
+Next step would be creating new components with `ControlValueAccessor`
 - Additional unit tests (since this is only a demo I did not create 100% code coverage.
 The tests that are there is to give a general idea of unit test knowledge)
 - Setup Cypress e2e testing